mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 The status represents the status of the {{safeguarding case}}.
 By default these are:

-1. New {{safeguarding case}} raised
-2. Internal fact gathering
+1. New {{safeguarding case}} raised.
+This is the status when someone raises a new {{safeguarding case}}.
+You would not normally carry out any actions at this stage.
+2. Internal fact gathering.
+When you assign a {{safeguarding lead contact}}, you will also automatically set the status to Internal fact gathering.
+Your initial actions will happen at this stage.
-3. Preparing internal reports
+3. Preparing internal reports.
+After gathering initial facts you may need to prepare internal reports.
-4. External investigation
+4. External investigation.
+For when the {{safeguarding case}} is passed to an external agency.
 5. Waiting for external reports
-6. On-going issue
-7. Requires sign-off
-8. Signed off
-9. Closed
+6. Response following external reports
+7. Escalate concern.
+If you are unhappy with external responses you may wish to escalate your concern.
+8. On-going issue.
+For {{safeguarding case}}s that are not resolved, but also not under active investigation.
+This may be relevant when working with people who are the cause of {{safeguarding}} concerns.
+9. Requires sign-off.
+A {{Safeguarding}} Manager will be notified by email and will need to review and sign-off the {{safeguarding case}}.
+10. Signed off.
+The final stages when outcomes and reviews of the process may be carried out.
+11. Closed.

 The status can be changed at any time by selecting the new status from the drop down list and clicking save.
 The status is displayed on the main listing page, In the detail panel, and on the dashboard.
 Changing the status also affects which actions are available.